 - In most cases, UTEP Connect's Student Success Advisors will advise undergraduate students with fewer than 45 hours.
 After attaining 45 hours, students will be advised by their academic departments.
 Student Success Advisors, however, will assist all online students, throughout their UTEP experience.

-4. Tuition and fees must be paid no later than the Friday prior to the course start date.
-Students who fail to pay tuition and fees on time will be dropped from their courses.
+- Tuition and fees must be paid no later than the Friday prior to the course start date in order to avoid additional fees.

 Maximum course load for UTEP Connect undergraduate students

 UTEP Connect offers courses in six 7-week terms throughout the year (two terms in the fall, spring, and summer semesters).
 UTEP Connect undergraduate students are permitted to register for a maximum of 15 hours per semester with no more than nine hours in a seven-week term.
 Permission to take additional hours must be obtained from UTEP Connect and the student's academic dean.
 Students must have a minimum GPA of 2.5 to request permission.